nbicocchi/learn-microservices/modules/communication/slides/0 - Fallacies of distributed computing.md

 - **Investing time in clear, well-documented, and centralized configuration is essential.**

-### Transport Cost is Zero
+### #7 Transport Cost is Zero
 This fallacy assumes that transferring data across the network incurs no cost, neglecting the reality that **data transfer can lead to operational costs**, and resource usage, especially when dealing with large volumes of data.

 * **Network hardware** has upfront and ongoing costs
 * **Serialization** before crossing the network (and deserialization on the other side) takes time.
 * In the cloud, It can be a big cost factor (e.g., 70K$ cloud bill at the end of the month)

-### The Network is Homogeneous
+### #8 The Network is Homogeneous
-This fallacy assumes that all components in the network are similar, ignoring the reality that different services may be implemented in various programming languages, run on different platforms, or operate under different configurations.
+This fallacy assumes that all components in the network are similar, ignoring the reality that different **services may be implemented in various programming languages, run on different platforms, or operate under different configurations**.

-- Interoperability between .NET and Java used to be straightforward.
+- Interoperability between .NET and Java used to be straightforward (**2005**).
 - Now, the landscape includes Go, Rust, Python, MongoDB, Cassandra, and loosely integrated systems over HTTP (e.g., REST), leading to challenges such as:
     - Incompatible JSON serializers/deserializers
     - Shifts from relational to NoSQL data models